 There are numerous methods developed for deepfake generalization both within and cross-domain evaluation \cite{yan2024deepfakebench, ni2022core, afchar2018mesonet, tan2019efficientnet, yan2023ucf}.
 Of which, some works rely of basic encoders such as EfficentNet \cite{tan2019efficientnet} and Xception \cite{chollet2017xception}.
 Some models leverage frequency-based statistics for identfying some details which spatial domain can't capture \cite{qian2020thinking,liu2021spatial,luo2021generalizing}.
 Most of the existing deepfake detection models demonstrate significant results in scenarios where the training and testing data come from the same dataset.
 However, these detectors frequently face challenges in cross-domain or cross-dataset scenarios, where there is a significant discrepancy between the distribution of the training data and that of the testing data.
-Our method significantly advances the field of digital forensics by offering a robust model capable of countering the evolving threat of digital image forgery.
-It achieves this by effectively generalizing across different datasets and adeptly identifying deepfakes produced by powerful, previously unseen generators.